 By signing, you authorize Nystrom to disclose your behavioral health records to your primary care provider for the purpose of coordinating care for best treatment outcomes.
 This consent will remain in effect until you cancel it in writing to Nystrom.
-In addition, you authorize Nystrom to disclose your behavioral health records and substance use disorder (SUD) records to other Nystrom providers, including providers at Nystrom Residential Treatment LLC, Life Works, Psychiatric Associates and Sandhill for purposes of treatment coordination and care.
+In addition, you authorize Nystrom to disclose your behavioral health records and any and all substance use disorder (SUD) records to other Nystrom providers, including providers at Nystrom Residential Treatment LLC, for purposes of treatment coordination and care.